Lead Teacher, Pre-Kindergarten

 Bailey has been working in the Pre-K program at HAS since 2014.
-Previously Bailey worked in multiple early education environments coast to coast, most recently being a Reggio Emilia style school on capitol hill in Washington, DC.
-Bailey also enjoyed working in many kids fitness programs at the YMCA, in various after school programs, and in many summer camps over the years.
+Previously Bailey worked in multiple early education environments coast to coast, most recently at a Reggio Emilia style school on Capitol Hill in Washington, DC.
+Bailey also enjoyed working in many kids fitness programs at the YMCA, in various after school programs, and in several summer camps over the years.

 Bailey strives to find fun ways to incorporate big ideas into age appropriate activities.
-She enjoys creating fun science and kitchen 101 after-school classes for all to enjoy!
+She most enjoys creating fun science and art activities for all to enjoy.
 In her spare time, Bailey enjoys creating art, making music, & spending time with her dog!

 Lead Teacher, Preschool

-Kate received a B.A. in Anthropology from the University of Pittsburgh and has a great appreciation of world cultures, languages, and traditions.
-She enriched her education with volunteer journeys to Tanzania and the Navajo Nation in New Mexico, and has been TEFL certified (Teaching English as a Foreign Language.)
+Kate received a B.A. in Anthropology from the University of Pittsburgh and has a great appreciation for world cultures, languages, and traditions.
+She enriched her education with volunteer journeys to Tanzania and the Navajo Nation in New Mexico, and is TEFL certified (Teaching English as a Foreign Language.)
 Kate is also a classical musician.
 She teaches piano to all ages throughout the community, in addition to performing as a violinist in a local symphony.

-This is Kate’s first year working in the preschool classroom at Harvard Avenue School.
-She formally worked several years in another small local preschool.
+This is Kate’s second year working in the preschool classroom at Harvard Avenue School.
+Formerly, she worked for several years in another small local preschool.
 She loves to encourage young learners to ask questions, try new things, and take on challenges.
 It is a truly rewarding moment when a young person’s “I can’t” becomes “I did it!”

 In her free time Kate enjoys hiking, travel, reading historical fiction, and visiting her family.
 She is a coffee enthusiast and will try any food at least once!